 John Heartfield believed his anti-fascist and antiwar collages should be easily available to as many people as possible.
 They were warnings.
-The message that runs through his work is authoritarism can never be the solution to the problems that face humanity.
-He achieved his goal of mass distribution through the process of rotogravure.
+The message that runs through his work is that authoritarian ideas can never be a solution.

 These masterpieces of political art appeared on the covers of magazines and periodicals with the highest circulations inside Nazi Germany and Europe.
 The exhibition plans to display all 240 Heartfield AIZ Magazine covers that he produced at an astonishing rate between 1930 and 1938.

 Of course, Heartfield’s mastery of mixed media and typography is quickly apparent.
 His stunning images were visual jolts to the senses.
 His “Photomontages Of The Nazi Period” are masterpieces of graphic design.

 While remaining resident of Berlin, Heartfield produced political photo montage images that shouted from street corners that the promises of Adolf Hitler and The Nazi Party were built on hypocrisy, bigotry, race hatred, and extreme nationalism.

 When Hitler seized power in 1933, all political opposition was outlawed.
 Heartfield narrowly escaped an SS assassination attempt in Berlin on April 14, 1933.
 He fled to Czechoslovakia where he continued to produced his collages “as a weapon” against fascism and The Nazi Party.

 As the Nazi war machine moved towards Czechoslovakia, John Heartfield’s works of political art made him number-five on the Gestapo’s most wanted list.